-Dialogue-based, mixed-initiative interaction control systems and speech interfaces such as our Universal Controller make the job of tasking a robot or autonomous vehicle as natural as possible while increasing span-of-control.
-Our interfaces are designed to be platform independent and meet industry standards, where applicable
+Dialogue-based, mixed-initiative interaction control systems and speech interfaces such as our Universal Controller make the job of tasking a robot or autonomous vehicle as natural as possible through the integration of speech, sketch, voice, and haptics to create an efficient Human-Robot Interface under diverse operational situations.
+Our interfaces are designed to be platform independent and meet industry standards.

 Intelligent display of information on Operator Control Units enables the human and machine to share situation awareness necessary for team decision making.
 A management-by-exception control scheme allows operators to spend less time interacting with the system and more time doing other important tasks.

 Smart Interaction Device (SID)